Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Appendix

 We have implemented the above equation in the code to find mean square displacement.
-The slope of the log-log plot of mean square displacement will give the power law b, as explained in the section called mean square displacement.
-The intersection of the power law b plot with $y=1$ line will give us the localization time. \begin{widetext} { }
+The slope of the log-log plot of mean square displacement will give the power law $b$, as explained in the section called mean square displacement.
+The intersection of the power law b plot with the green line in Fig.~\ref{expb} will give us the localization time. \begin{widetext} { }